PavanRangani/docs/docs/prd/communication/browse.md

 - Show loader in content area while search is in progress

 - In search mode, Meeting and Notes will show matching details in table.
-- When search is applied, count of Meeting, Related meeting and Notes tab will also be updated as per matching records in each tabs
+- When search is applied, Meeting, Related meeting and Notes tab will also be updated as per matching records in each tabs

 #### Meeting